isaacnmm/pestpolicy-hugo2XX/content/posts/best-usb-bluetooth-adapter-for-windows-10/index.md

 For your gaming needs, you'll surely love the Dual Band connections that support seamless gaming and video streaming.

-If you do not wish to use the installation CD, you can easily download the [AC600Mbps USB Adapter drivers](https: //goo. gl/INhAVQ).
+If you do not wish to use the installation CD, you can easily download the [AC600Mbps USB Adapter drivers](https://goo.gl/INhAVQ).
 For the Mac OS X 10.
 12 users, kindly utilize Mac OS X 10.
 6-10.
 11 driver for an active adapter installed in your device.

 ##  **Choosing the Best Bluetooth Adapter for Windows 10**

 ###  **1. Compatibility:**

 Luckily, we have conducted an internet search and conducted tests for the Best USB Bluetooth adapter for windows 10.
 Also, note that the dongle is plug-and-play on Windows 10 PC.
-Check [Windows 10 Music player](https: //pestpolicy. com/best-music-player-for-windows-10-free-download/).
+Check [Windows 10 Music player](https://pestpolicy.com/best-music-player-for-windows-10-free-download/).
 The dongle you select must be compatible with Windows 10, and mainly Windows 8 and above.
 It would be helpful for the device to support Mac.

 Therefore, you'll need to consider all the systems that you might be using with the dongle to avoid surprises with non-comp ability.

 ###  **2. Latest Bluetooth Technology  Bluetooth 4.0**

 Notably, always go for devices with the lasts technology in the class.
 For the Bluetooth devices, select one that has [Bluetooth 4.
-0](https: //en. wikipedia. org/wiki/Bluetooth#Bluetooth_4.
+0](https://en.wikipedia. org/wiki/Bluetooth#Bluetooth_4.
 0_.
 2B_LE) to achieve the best speeds.
 Bluetooth 4.
 0 will allow you better speed and increased range.
 Further, the technology supports backward compatibility and consumes less power.

 ###  ***3. Range:** *

 With the piconet technology, the Bluetooth device will allow you to create a personal connection.
 Therefore, a class 1 technology adapter would create a better piconet range, but for your normal operations, the class 2 range will be enough.
-Notably, any class adapter will only allow a connection of up to 10 meters while a [class 1 adapter enabled a 100-meter connection](https: //www. sans.
+Notably, any class adapter will only allow a connection of up to 10 meters while a [class 1 adapter enabled a 100-meter connection](https://www.sans.

 edu/cyber-research/security-laboratory/article/bluetooth) to devices such as printers.